OCIPOC/courses-and-books/python-data-structures/book/trees.md

 The tree T then supports the following accessor methods:

 ## Binary Trees
-Binary Trees are General Trees that consist of nodes with up to two children.
+Binary Trees are General Trees consisting of nodes with up to two children.
 Binary trees are ordered trees.
 Each child can be either left or right.
-A binary tree is proper if each nodes has exactly 2 or 0 children (aka full binary tree).
+A binary tree is proper if each node has exactly 2 or 0 children (aka full binary tree).
 The following function constructs a binary search tree:
 ```Python
 def insert(parent, key):